-It’s possible for fitness goals to be too specific.
-When you select an exact goal weight or a specific time for completing a race, you put emphasis on perfection.
+Fitness goals can be too specific.
+When you select an exact goal weight or a specific time for completing a race, you are emphasizing perfection.
 If you slightly miss your goal weight or if you don’t meet your target race time, you feel like a failure.
-This way of viewing fitness undervalues the progress you have made, because you are striving for what you picture as an ideal result.
+This way of viewing fitness undervalues the progress you have made because you are striving for what you picture as an ideal result.

 Take your focus off of a golden number.
 If your goal is to lose 20 pounds in 6 months and you lose 19, you have accomplished a lot.
 But you may be so focused on not reaching 20 that you fail to see your progress.
 Use ranges for all of your goals.
 Lose 18 to 20 pounds, or reach a goal weight of 145 to 150 pounds.
 Eat 3 to 5 servings of vegetables, or finish the 5K in 30 to 33 minutes.
 Goals that include a range are specific enough to motivate you, but they put less pressure on perfection, allowing you to celebrate your progress.